 But before you have a knee replacement, it’s important to remember that you won’t be “up and running” as soon as your damaged joint has been replaced.
 There is a multi-week recovery and rehabilitation period during which you’ll need to take care of the healing joint.
-Thus, it’s a good idea to make sure both you and your house are properly prepared for your return home and for your journey toward greater mobility and health.
+So, it’s a good idea to make sure both you and your house are properly prepared for your return home and for your journey toward greater mobility.

-Here are some things you might consider doing within your home prior to having knee replacement surgery:
+Here are some things to consider doing within your home prior to having knee replacement surgery:

-- Since you will be using crutches or a walker, make sure to remove all throw rugs and to secure all other rugs (even their corners!) to the floor.
+- Since you will be using crutches or a walker, make sure you remove all throw rugs and secure all other rugs to the floor.
 This will help prevent falls.

 - As with rugs, electrical cords and phone cords can be hazardous to people using crutches or a walker.
 Make sure they’re secured to walls or tucked behind furniture.

-- If your bedroom is upstairs in your home, you may need to create a place to sleep on your main floor.
+- If your bedroom is upstairs, you may need to create a place to sleep on your main floor.

-- You should also have a comfortable place to rest during the day with all your necessities close at hand.
-Make sure you’ve moved cell phone chargers, address books, books, magazines, an e-reader (and the charger), remote controls, blankets, and any other things you will need as you rest between rehabilitation sessions to this area.
+- You should also have a comfortable place to rest during the day, with all your necessities close at hand.
+Make sure you’ve moved to this area your cell phone charger, address books, books, magazines, an e-reader (and the charger), remote controls, blankets and anything else you will need as you rest between rehabilitation sessions.

 - Prepare your kitchen by stocking up on frozen entrees and other easy-to-prepare foods.
 You might also consider cooking your first week’s food ahead of time and freezing it so that you or your caregiver can easily reheat it.